productscience/blue-world-lite/README.md

 Communities veg box scheme.
 It handles user registration and self-service, pickup list generation and billing.

-The codebase exists as a different apps all found in the `apps` directory.
+The codebase exists as a set of different apps all found in the `apps` directory.
 Each app can be installed and tested on its own, or as part of the overall application.

 * `blueworld` - the main codebase:
   * provides base templates and CSS assets